Kuru (disease): Neuropathology

-Studies from those infected with kuru have revealed explanations for the effects which the disease can have on the brain.
-In the early stages of the disease, infected people may experience withdrawal, incoordination, tremors, and curling of the toes and feet.
-To understand the difficulties in balance and coordination, studies were conducted to analyze the brains of infected individuals.
-These studies by Klatzo, et al., found that neurons in a kuru-infected brain were abnormally small and lighter in color compared to their healthy counterparts.
+Studies from those infected with kuru have revealed explanations for the effects that the disease can have on the brain.
+In the early stages of the disease, infected people may experience withdrawal, poor coordination, tremors, and curling of the toes and feet.
+To understand the difficulties in balance and coordination, studies were conducted to analyse the brains of infected individuals.
+These studies found that neurons in a kuru-infected brain were abnormally small and lighter in color compared to their healthy counterparts.
 Affected neurons appear "moth-eaten" due to their characteristic deformations.
-These abnormalities in the neurons of the brain infected by kuru were similar to those with Creutzfeldt-Jakob disease (CJD).
+These abnormalities in the neurons of the brain infected by kuru were similar to those with Creutzfeldt–Jakob disease (CJD).

 Causes

 Normally folded prion protein PrP^{C} subdomain-Residues 125–228.
 Note the presence of alpha helices (blue).

 Kuru is largely localized to the Fore people and people with whom they intermarried.
 The Fore people ritualistically cooked and consumed body parts of their family members following their death to incorporate "the body of the dead person into the bodies of living relatives, thus helping to free the spirit of the dead".
-Because infectious prions are particularly concentrated in the brain, women and children - the primary consumers of the brain matter - had a much higher likelihood of being infected than men, who typically consumed muscle.
+Because infectious prions are particularly concentrated in the brain, women and children – the primary consumers of the brain matter – had a much higher likelihood of being infected than men, who typically consumed muscle.